handejong/Ex-vivo-ephys-toolset/README.md

           A:                          Display average sweep (uses only 'selected', not 'rejected' sweeps)
           Z:                          Display entire dataset in background
           S:                          Select sweeps (sweeps are selected by default).
-          R:                          Reject sweep (meaning that the sweep will not be taken in to account in any analysis)
+          R:                          Reject sweep (meaning that the sweep will not be taken into account in any analysis)
-          ENTER:                      Print the current sweep selectino to the commmand line
+          ENTER:                      Print the current sweep selection to the commmand line
           M:                          Open measurement GUI for measurement of amplitude of peaks.
           F:                          Open GUI for measuring event frequency
           Esc:                        Reset Y and X axis for complete overview of data